FREE MENTAL HEALTH ASSESSMENT. start here

 Written by Our Editorial Team

-In general, anhedonia is thought of as a symptom of certain mental disorders, not as a distinct mental disorder itself.
-You may experience a loss of interest in certain parts of life if you:
+Anhedonia is generally considered a symptom of certain mental disorders rather than a distinct mental disorder itself.
+You may experience a lack of motivation or diminished interest in certain parts of life if you:

 Suffer from major depression (also referred to as clinical depression)

-Have another form of depression, such as premenstrual dysphoric disorder
+Have another form of depression like premenstrual dysphoric disorder

 Are experiencing a mood swing that affects your interest in certain things

 Have an anxiety disorder that makes certain activities less enjoyable

 Have a substance use disorder, including alcohol abuse